JuliaDataScience/JuliaDataScience/contents/julia_101.md

 ```

 To finish named tuples, there is one important *quick* syntax that you'll see a lot in Julia code.
-Often Julia users create a tuple by using the familiar parenthesis `()` and commas `,`, but without naming the values.
+Often Julia users create a named tuple by using the familiar parenthesis `()` and commas `,`, but without naming the values.
 To do so you **begin the named tuple construction by specifying first a semicolon `;` before the values**.
 This is specially useful when the values that would compose the named tuple are already defined in variables: